kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 --- abstract

-This document specifies the protocol for setting up bi-directional byte streams from application servers to their clients by using HTTP as a tunnel.
+This document specifies the HTTP extension for setting up bi-directional byte streams from application servers to their clients by using HTTP as a tunnel.

 --- middle